ZhukovAlexander/easy-lambda/README.md

 Could creating a serverless program be any easier?

 # The goal
+Lambdify is an attempt to implement a **SFRP** (Serverless Functional Reactive Programming) on the highest level of abstraction, meaning, that a user will only deal with a pythonic API to SFRP.

 Lambdify aims to unite convenient task queues API (i.e. [Celery](http://www.celeryproject.org/), [Hue](http://huey.readthedocs.org/en/latest/#huey-s-api), [RQ's @job decorator](http://python-rq.org/docs/)) with AWS Lambda service coolest features.
 Ultimately, **lambdify** should be capable to become a good alternative to Celery or any other task queue.

 At present, there are some solutions, that allow you to create and deploy lambdas, like [Zappa](https://github.com/Miserlou/Zappa), [lambda-uploader](https://github.com/rackerlabs/lambda-uploader), [lambder](https://github.com/LeafSoftware/python-lambder) etc., but they still have limitations of not being able to interact directly with a python program.